BigFudge420/js-snippets/README.md

   - Not SSR-safe (relies on setTimeout / browser timers).
   - Current implementation doesn't track individual timeout handles for cleanup on unmount — consider adding cleanup if toasts may outlive the component.

+### usePrevious Hook

+- Location: src/react-hooks/usePrevious.js
+- Purpose: Return the previous value of a prop or state across renders.
+- API: `usePrevious(value)` — default export, returns the value from the previous render (undefined on first render).
+- Behavior: stores the value in a ref inside useEffect so it does not trigger re-renders.
+- Notes:
+  - Use only inside React function components or other hooks.
+  - Works with any value type; for objects/arrays it preserves reference equality.
+  - Simple and lightweight utility for comparing current vs previous values.

 ### deepEquality Utility